 The Board of Directors is divided into three classes, with the terms of office of each class ending in successive years.
-Five directors of the Company are to be elected for terms ending at the Annual Meeting in 2001, or until their respective successors have been elected and have qualified.
-Certain information with respect to the nominees for election as directors proposed by the Company and the other directors whose terms of office as directors will continue after the Annual Meeting is set forth below.
-Should any one or more of the nominees be unable or unwilling to serve (which is not expected), the proxies (except proxies marked to the contrary) will be voted for such other person or persons as the Board of Directors of the Company may recommend.
+Six Directors of the Company are to be elected for terms ending at the Annual Meeting in 2005, or until their respective successors have been elected and have qualified.
+Messrs.
+Loynd, Knight, Horton and Farr, previously elected for terms ending in 2002, 2002, 2003 and 2004, respectively, were reclassified by action of the Board of Directors to their present terms.
+Certain information with respect to the nominees for election as Directors proposed by the Company, as well as the other Directors whose terms of office as Directors will continue after the Annual Meeting, is set forth below.